Agents shouldn't work for the vendor. They should work for you.

 Mission Control

-Most enterprise systems decay after launch.
-Ours improve.
+Launch isn't the high-water mark.
+We operate your system and keep improving it, both the changes you direct and the operational improvements we make ourselves, so it stays ahead instead of freezing at go-live.
 Mission Control is Magarathea's operations subsystem: the runtime where every system Future Industries has shipped lives in production under the same engineering discipline that built it.

 Observability and SLOs